CBID2/Landing-page-/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [SheCodes' CSS gradients](https://gradients.shecodes.io/) - This helped me for create the background colors of my landing page.
+I really liked this source and will use it going forward.
+I also recommend this tool for those who are new to CSS.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Landing Page tutorial](https://www.freecodecamp.org/news/how-to-make-a-landing-page-with-html-css-and-javascript/) - This article helped gave me some ideas on how to go about creating a landing page.
+I'd recommend it to anyone who struggling to build this kind of project.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author